NXP/isochron/docs/isochron-rcv.8.md

     incoming connections.
 This socket is used for management and statistics.
 Optional, defaults to port 5000.

-`-s`, `--frame-size` <`NUMBER`>

-:   specify the size of test frames.
-The size is counted from the first
-    octet of the destination MAC address until the last octet of data before the FCS.

 `-S`, `--stats-address` <`NUMBER`>

 :   specify the IP address on which the receiver program is listening